 The Christopher Kelley Leadership Development Program (CKLDP) was founded in 2013 by the Emerging Architects Committee as part of the AIA|DC Chapter.
 The program is in memory of Christopher Kelley, an employee of Gensler and an active member of the DC architectural community.
 Christopher was a recipient of the AIA Young Architects Award in 2010 and an exemplary, emerging young leader.
-Since its founding, the CKLDP has been established in Washington DC, Denver, Detroit, Miami, Georgia and Houston, and strives to carry forward Christopher’s legacy by actively training and nurturing the next generation of leaders within the architectural profession.
+Since its founding, the CKLDP has been established in Washington DC, Denver, Detroit, Miami, Georgia, and Houston, and strives to carry forward Christopher’s legacy by actively training and nurturing the next generation of leaders within the architectural profession.

 The year-long program consists of nine individual half-day sessions attended by a competitively selected group of 16 emerging professionals from Houston.
 The curriculum focuses on core skills such as entrepreneurship and firm management, the art of negotiation, bringing in new clients, community leadership, industry culture, and developing one’s future within the practice.

 The leadership program participants are responsible for planning and participating in each of the individual sessions.
 Each year, scholars from the previous year are selected to help guide the next year’s class.
-In this way, the program is continually evolving, allowing the scholars to learn on an ongoing basis about thoughts and ideas relevant to the architectural profession today.
+In this way, the program is continually evolving, allowing scholars to learn on an ongoing basis about thoughts and ideas relevant to the architectural profession today.

 CKLDP – AIA DC – Visit Site

-CKLDP – AIA Colorado – Visit Site
+CKLDP – AIA Denver – Visit Site

 CKLDP – AIA Detroit – Visit Site